 You can certainly shoot off of your kitchen table, but I really do recommend one of those plastic-topped folding tables with the metal legs.
 I like the ones where the legs can be locked at different heights.
 They are inexpensive, take up little space, clean up easily and are large enough to take a rolled backdrop or set plate.

 Whatever light system you select, get three of the same lights.
 Working with multiple configurations is annoying and increases the likelihood that something is going to go wrong.
 For static product shots, I like continuous lighting.
-It allows the photographer to see in the viewfinder, exactly what the product is going to look like in the shot—a luxury that flash does not deliver.
+It allows the photographer to see in the viewfinder, exactly what the product is going to look like in the shot-a luxury that flash does not deliver.
+Some people find it useful to use a lightbox in this situation so they can have a white background, making it easy to edit in post-production.
+If you were interested in getting a lightbox yourself you can find a decent list by polaroidfotobar.com.
 However, if the subject can move, flash is superior.
 Note that for enough depth of field with continuous lights, your shutter speeds are going to be quite long.
 Flash solves this problem, but you will be limited by the power of the flash head.
 Once you reach full power on the flash, there is no simple way to get more light on the subject without more flashes and some math.

 Savage Translum is like gold for the product photographer.
 It’s thick enough that it doesn’t flop around, and flexible enough that you can cut pieces to fit and then roll them up for reuse when you are done.
 You can hang it by using gaffer tape, or simply clamp it to the boom arm of a C stand.
 It’s lightweight and you can get it in very close to your subject.